🦄 A little bit of positivity for everyone :D

 List of proxies & forwarders

-- Zenmarket ★ - They are easy to use, you can bid for things yourself or place a sniper bid.
-They charge a flat rate commission of 300 yen per item and their packaging is very good.
+They are easy to use, you can bid for things yourself or place a sniper bid.
+They charge 300 yen per item plus a 3.35% money transfer fee and up to 9% for shipping insurance.
+Their packaging is very good.
 Their search is not the greatest and it occasionally misses items, it is therefore recommended for you to use the Japanese website when looking through Y!AJ and the like and then to paste the website into Zenmarket.
 There is no consolidation fee when combining items.
 Zenmarket will hold your item for 45 days before they will start to charge you per day.
+They offer to take 5 photos for 500 yen per item in glorious potato quality.

-- Proxyrabbit Japan - Good customer service and packaging, and they deal with adult items too.
+Good customer service and packaging, and they deal with adult items too.
 They might be slow to tell you when they get your order, but if you email them and ask them they usually ship it really soon after your email.
 They allow you to use paypal when purchasing adult items.
+They do not allow you to ship loli/shota goods.

 The following need updated, however they are not necessarily worse than the above.
 Those who update the guide simply do not have experience with them and so are not able to add information about them.
 If you do use them, please update with any information or post the information in the buyfag thread where it will hopefully be seen.